 Perception of New vs. Old and Healthy vs. Unhealthy

-In conclusion, the surge of localised cuisine represents an exciting convergence of culture, economy, and social influence.
+In conclusion, the surge of localized cuisine represents an exciting convergence of culture, economy, and social influence.
 While global exposure can present challenges, it also fosters appreciation for the diversity, craft, and history embodied in local foods.
-As this trend evolves, it offers a platform for cultural exchange and growth, celebrating the local flavours that enrich the worldโs culinary heritage.
+As this trend evolves, it offers a platform for cultural exchange and growth, celebrating the local flavors that enrich the world’s culinary heritage.